Azure/azure-powershell/src/RedisCache/RedisCache/help/New-AzRedisCache.md

           Zone               : []
 ```

-This command creates a Redis Cache.
+This cmdlet creates a cache using Azure Cache for Redis.

 ### Example 3: Create a Zone Redundant Cache